Extended State Space for describing renormalized Fock spaces in QFT: Construction of the ESS

-The second problem is tackled by defining a space $ \Sdot_\sF $ of non-square integrable functions that contains the above product.
+The second problem is tackled by defining a space $ \Sdot_\sF $ containing non-square integrable functions, including the above product.
 As $ s \in \Sdot_1 $, the product above is a smooth function apart from the zero boson momentum configuration set

-The restriction of $ \exists(\bk = 0) $ to each sector is a union of hyperplanes (see Figure \ref{fig:existsk0}), which have measure 0 and hence, also $ \exists(\bk = 0) \subseteq \cQ $ is null.
-Excluding this set from configuration space, we get
+The restriction of $ \exists(\bk = 0) $ to any sector is a union of hyperplanes (see Figure \ref{fig:existsk0}), which have Lebesgue measure 0 and hence, also $ \exists(\bk = 0) \subseteq \cQ $ is null.
+Excluding this set from configuration space, we obtain